-This Note has been updated to reflect the changes made to Section 162(m) by the Tax Cuts and Jobs Act (the "Act"), which are effective for taxable years beginning after December 31, 2017, unless the compensation arrangement is grandfathered under the transition rule.
-The updates are based on the statutory language of the Act and the commentary in the Joint Explanatory Statement released by the House-Senate Conference Committee (the "Joint Explanatory Statement"), particularly regarding the transition rule.
-In addition, this Note reflects the guidance issued under Notice 2018-68 on the application of certain aspects of the amendments made to Section 162(m) by the Act, including identifying covered employees and applying the transition rule.
-For information on the impact of the Act on executive compensation and employee benefits generally, see Legal Update, Tax Reform Is Enacted With Significant Implications for Executive Compensation and Employee Benefits (W-012-3270).
+This Note has been updated to reflect the changes made to Section 162(m) by the Tax Cuts and Jobs Act (the "TCJA"), which are effective for taxable years beginning after December 31, 2017, unless the compensation arrangement is grandfathered under the transition rule.
+The updates are based on the statutory language of the TCJA and the commentary in the Joint Explanatory Statement released by the House-Senate Conference Committee (the "Joint Explanatory Statement"), particularly regarding the transition rule.
+In addition, this Note reflects the guidance issued under Notice 2018-68 and proposed regulations issued by the Internal Revenue Service on December 20, 2019 (84 FR 70356-01 (Dec.
+20, 2019)) ("Proposed Regulations") on the application of certain aspects of the amendments made to Section 162(m) by the TCJA.
+For information on the impact of the TCJA on executive compensation and employee benefits generally, see Legal Update, Tax Reform Is Enacted With Significant Implications for Executive Compensation and Employee Benefits (W-012-3270).